infinityworks/data-academy-cloudformation-example/README.md

 ```
 Once the template has been uploaded to S3 you can create the CloudFormation stack.
 ```
-aws cloudformation create-stack --stack-name <cf-stack-name> --template-url https://<bucket-name>.s3.eu-west-1.amazonaws.com/templates/template1-s3-bucket.yaml --parameters BucketName=<bucket-name> --region eu-west-1
+aws cloudformation create-stack --stack-name <cf-stack-name> --template-url https://<bucket-name>.s3.eu-west-1.amazonaws.com/templates/template1-s3-bucket.yaml --region eu-west-1
 ```

-**Exercise 1**: Extend this template by adding another parameter and S3 bucket.
+**Exercise 1**: Extend this template by adding another S3 bucket.
 You will have to update the CloudFormation template, upload the revision to S3 and run the `aws cloudformation update-stack` command.

 ### Template2: Lambda Function